Part 1: REGISTRATION

 So, what should your Registration Page look like?
 Well, as 247 Webcasting bespoke-build every part of your webinar, the options are only really limited by your imagination, but let’s look at some basic Dos and Don’ts, starting with what NOT to do …

-- The banner isn’t the correct size for the page, the logos are not consistent in size and are misaligned, and the images are in too low a resolution.
+- The banner isn’t the correct size for the page, the logos are not consistent in size and are misaligned, and the image is in too low a resolution and the text unreadable.

 Main Page (Body Copy and Data Capture):

 - The entire page is too long.
 If visitors have to scroll to the bottom of a lengthy sign-up page, before they even reach the data-capture fields, this will negatively impact your conversion/sign-up rate.